Elastic-Softworks/worldenv/README.md

 ## Installation

-### Option 1: Use WORLDEDIT with Integrated WORLDSRC
+### Option 1: Use WORLDEDIT with Integrated WORLDC

-Install the complete editor which includes WORLDSRC:
+Install the complete editor which includes WORLDC:

 ```bash
 # Clone repository